laucianexones/vsim2vbox/README.md

 # vsim2vbox
 Resources for running ONTAP Simulators on VirtualBox

-create a tmp folder
-copy the downloaded ova file and the installer script to the same tmp folder (versions must match)
-run the .sh script
-import the image as a virtual machine (vboxmanage import <new ova file>
-remove the tmp folder
+create a folder called **images** and download the vsim ova file there without changing the default name. run the setup.sh script along with the version you want to deploy.

 see wiki page for details